auth0/docs/articles/quickstart/spa/angular2/_includes/_centralized_login.md

 ## Add a Callback Component

-When you use universal login, your users are taken away from your application.
+When you use Universal Login, your users are taken away from your application.
 After they authenticate, they are automatically returned to your application and a client-side session is set for them.

 ::: note
 This example assumes you are using the default Angular path-based routing.
 If you are using hash-based routing with `{ useHash: true }`, you will not be able to specify a dedicated callback route.
 The URL hash will be used to hold the user's authentication information.